Define your multi-stage continuous deployment (CD) process

 - Creating a release and monitoring the deployment to each environment

-A release definition that contains at least one environment.
+A release pipeline that contains at least one environment.
 If you don't already have one, you can create it by working through any of the following quickstarts and tutorials:

 Two separate targets where you will deploy the app.
 These could be virtual machines, web servers, on-premises physical deployment groups, or other types of deployment target.
 In this example, we are using Azure App Services website instances.
 If you decide to do the same, you will have to choose names that are unique, but it's a good idea to include "QA" in the name of one, and "Production" in the name of the other so that you can easily identify them.
-If you need help, follow the steps in the ASP.NET Core web app deployment tutorial.
+Use the Azure portal to create a new web app.

-In this section, you will check that the triggers you need for continuous deployment are configured in your release definition.
+In this section, you will check that the triggers you need for continuous deployment are configured in your release pipeline.

 In the Build & Release hub, open the Releases tab.
-Select your release definition and, in the right pane, choose Edit.
+Select your release pipeline and, in the right pane, choose Edit.

 Choose the Continuous deployment trigger icon in the Artifacts section to open the trigger panel.
 Make sure this is enabled so that a new release is created after every new successful build is completed.